alfahami/git_github/README.md

           . $ git remote show origin                    : show the url or the remote repository . $ git push -u origin master                 : push changes to master branch

+## Re-fork a repository
+            When the upstream forked repo got added new entries to be merge in your own forked repo . $ git remote add upstream <address of the repository you cloned from>

+          Updating the fork:
+          . $ git fetch upstream
+          . $ git rebase upstream/master

    * Resolving non fast-forward : happens when we are trying to push to remote repository but has created a new file on remote which has not been pulled yet, let say Readme.
 In that case as the error says